skip to Main Content

 How to Stop Reverse Sneezing in Dogs

-Thankfully, most cases of reverse sneezing require no medical intervention.
-When your dog has their next attack, stay calm.
+Thankfully, most cases of reverse sneezing in dogs require no medical intervention.
+The next time they reverse sneeze, stay calm.
 Your positive disposition will help your dog’s own anxiety.

-Then, try gently massaging their neck to encourage swallowing and to keep them calm.
+Then, try gently massaging your pet’s throat to encourage swallowing and to keep them calm.
 This can sometimes help stop the episode.

 Distracting your pup with their favorite toy can also keep them from becoming overly excited by the episode.